UniversalDependencies/docs/_tr-overview/notes.md

   or not to be" (quoting the foreign expressions is common, but not necessarily a standard practice).

-  **Suggestion:** `X`, for the case of verb derivation, we should not keep the derivation history, so these will show up as verbs.
+  **Suggestion:** `X`, for the case of verb derivation, we don not need to keep the derivation history, so derived verbs will show up as verbs.

 * A particular class of complex "pronominals" are formed by possessive suffixes attached to adjectives, determiners and numerals.
 For